 Psych Building

-Riverside Accuracy Project
+The Riverside Accuracy Project

 Overview

 Our lab has gathered three large data sets over the years.
 Each includes investigations of approximately 200 participants.
 Our data include self-reports of personality, peer descriptions of personality, life history interviews and measurements of behavior and life outcomes.
-Research using these data is ongoing, including recent studies of the personality correlates of language use in a life history interview (Fast & Funder, 2008, 2010).
+Research using these data is ongoing, including studies of the personality correlates of language use in a life history interview (Fast & Funder, 2008, 2010).

 Resources